vci-developers/vectorcamapp/docs/SESSION_UNIT_IMPLEMENTATION_PLAN.md

 1. ~~**Edit-mode answer hydration.** `loadFormDetails` is `sessionUnitId`-blind — tapping an existing card opens a blank form.
 Add `FormAnswerDao.getFormAnswersBySessionUnitId(sessionUnitId: UUID): List<FormAnswerEntity>` + matching `FormAnswerRepository.getFormAnswersBySessionUnitId(sessionUnitId): Map<Int, FormAnswer>` (same shape as the existing `getFormAnswersBySessionId`).
 Then in `loadFormDetails` branch on `sessionUnitId`: when non-null, fetch and merge into the seed map, preserving each `FormAnswer.localId` from the DB row. **Critical for `@Upsert` collapse** — generating fresh UUIDs at hydration breaks UPDATE-vs-INSERT and accumulates duplicate `form_answer` rows on every edit save.
 See Convention #12.~~ ✅ **Shipped in PR 3d, slice 1** — see the PR 3d in-progress subsection below.
 2. **Reactive duplicate-identity banner.** Currently only updates on `SubmitSessionUnitForm`.
 Derive via a `combine(identityDrafts, formQuestions, existingAnswersBySessionUnitId).launchIn(viewModelScope)` Flow that writes the validator's `errorOrNull()` back into `state.collectionBatchFormErrors.duplicateIdentity`.
 Snapshot the existing answers once in `loadFormDetails` (no concurrent unit-write path today — `MutableStateFlow<Map<UUID, Map<Int, FormAnswer>>>` field on the VM is sufficient). `SubmitSessionUnitForm` becomes read-only against the flow-derived value.
 Naturally side-steps the eager-validation UX problem because the validator returns `Success` for blank identities.
 3. ~~**`CollectionBatchIdentityResolver` + list-card identity-label upgrade.** Pure display formatter (sort identity questions by `id`, join with `" · "`, fall back to `"Batch ${unit.unitOrder}"` when no identity questions exist).
 Wired into `CollectionBatchListViewModel`, consuming the same `FormAnswerRepository.getSessionUnitScopedFormAnswersBySessionId` snapshot the form VM uses. `CollectionBatchCard` renders the derived title.~~ ✅ **Shipped in PR 3d, slice 3** — see the PR 3d in-progress subsection.
 Naming, signature-shape, and silent-failure follow-ups rolled into the new "Audit & cleanup pass" subsection.
-4. **Submit-session confirmation dialog (deferred from 3c — Additional scope #1).** Split `CollectionBatchListAction.SubmitSession` into dialog-open + `SaveSessionAsInProgress` + `ConfirmSubmitSession`.
+4. ~~**Submit-session confirmation dialog (deferred from 3c — Additional scope #1).** Split `CollectionBatchListAction.SubmitSession` into dialog-open + `SaveSessionAsInProgress` + `ConfirmSubmitSession`.
 Open question still: does the same dialog belong on `ImagingScreen.SubmitSession`?
-Decide at 3d kickoff.
+Decide at 3d kickoff.~~ ✅ **Shipped in PR 3d, slice 5** — see the PR 3d in-progress subsection below.
+Kickoff question resolved: `ImagingScreen` already has its own equivalent dialog (lines 262–403), so no work was needed there — slice 5 only brought the list screen up to parity.
 5. **Per-field error reactive clearing.** Same `combine` Flow pattern as the banner but for `formAnswerErrors`.
 Carries an additional UX subproblem — eager validation on form-open would show "required field" everywhere unless gated by a per-field "touched" tracker.
 Lower priority than the banner; consider only if QA flags inline-error timing as a usability issue.
 6. ~~**Delete affordance** — `SessionUnitRepository.deleteSessionUnitIfNoSpecimens` + matching DAO query, `DeleteCollectionBatch` action, `canDelete` flag on `CollectionBatchCard`.
 From original 3d scope.
 Once this lands, Deviation #12's defensive `?:` becomes reachable.~~ ❌ **Removed from scope (PR 3d).** Users will not be able to delete session units.
 See "Removed from PR 3d scope" subsection.
 Implication: Deviation #12's defensive `?:` becomes permanently unreachable and should be removed during the audit pass.
 7. **Imaging scoping** (original 3d scope) — `ImagingViewModel` / `ImagingState` / `ImagingScreen` read `sessionUnitId`, gate submit/upload UI on `isUnitScoped`, propagate `Specimen.sessionUnitId`, emit `ImagingEvent.NavigateBackToCollectionBatchList` when unit-scoped.